 To make the ruffle cut:

-4 pieces of fabric 4″ x 44″ (or the width the fabric comes already, if you are making a tiny skirt you will have extra, if you are making a skirt for a older girl, cut a 5th piece)
+4 pieces of fabric 4″ x 44″ (or the width the fabric comes already if you are making a tiny skirt you will have extra, if you are making a skirt for an older girl, cut a 5th piece)

 2 main skirt panels (12x 40)